upf-gti/CGFrameworkStudent/README.md

 ## Creating your own repository

-After cloning the framework's repository, if you want to work on your own repository:
+If you want to push your local copy to your own GitHub repo:
+1. Create an empty private repository on GitHub
-  - Open the terminal
+2. Open the terminal
-  - Go to the CGFrameworkStudent cloned repository folder:
+3. Go to the *CGFrameworkStudent* cloned repository folder:
 ```
   cd CGFrameworkStudent
 ```
-  - Create an empty private repository on GitHub.
-  - Make the CGFrameworkStudent cloned repository point to your own repository:
+4. Point your local repo to your newly created GitHub repo:
 ```
   git remote set-url origin <your-repository-url.git>
 ```
-  - IMPORTANT make sure that both "fetch" and "push" are pointing to your repository:
+5. **IMPORTANT:** verify both "fetch" and "push" are pointing to your repository:
 ```
   git remote -v
 ```
-  - You should see something like:
+&emsp;&emsp;You should see:
 ```
   origin  <your-repository-url.git> (fetch)
   origin  <your-repository-url.git> (push)
 ```
-  - Update changes to the remote
+6. Update changes to the remote
 ```
   git push
 ```